Monte Carlo pathwise sensitivities for barrier options: Numerical results

 \subsection{Calibration of a CoCo-Bond}

-In this section, we want to show the advantages of the stability of the differentiations and therefore one-step survival for a Monte Carlo calibration process.
-For this purpose, we will compare the standard Monte Carlo estimator, the one-step survival estimator, and the new pathwise sensitivity estimator in a two-dimensional calibration.
-Not only that, with stable differentiations, we can use higher order optimization tools, we also detected an advantage in differentiation free optimization, e.g.\ nelder-mead, with one-step survival.
-This effect is based on the idea that unstable differentiation influence even gradient free algorithms.
-For a better understanding, we want to illustrate some numerical results of a two-dimensional calibration of a CoCo-Bond.
+In this section, on the one hand, we will take a closer look at the time-saving factor for multiple Greeks and on the other hand, we will determine another benefit of pathwise sensitivities.
+Since being independent of discretization errors, the new approach provides a larger radius of convergence for calibrations.

-As explained in the introduction, CoCo-Bonds are debt instruments converting upon a certain trigger event.
-There are several common used options for defining this trigger event: an accounting trigger, a multi-variate trigger or a regulatory trigger, see e.g. \cite{spiegeleer} for explanations.
+CoCo-Bonds are debt instruments converting upon a certain trigger event.
+There are several common used options for defining this trigger-event: an accounting trigger, a multi-variate trigger or a regulatory trigger, see e.g. \cite{spiegeleer} for explanations.

-For modeling the CoCo-Bonds we will use the equity derivative approach of Spiegeleer \cite{spiegeleer}.
-As explained in \cite{spiegeleer}, this approach does not model the true trigger event but rather uses the approximate model that the bond is triggered whenever the underlying falls below a certain level $B$, where $B$ is to be calibrated from market data.
+Here, for modelling CoCo-Bonds, we will use the equity derivative approach of Spiegeleer and Schoutens \cite{spiegeleer}.
+As the authors explain this approach does not model the true trigger-event but rather uses the approximate model that the bond is triggered whenever the underlying falls below a certain level $B$, where $B$ is to be calibrated from market data.

-Let us stress that this makes calibration problems for Coco-Bonds fundamentally different to the case of standard barrier options.
+Let us stress that this makes calibration problems for CoCo-Bonds fundamentally different to the case of standard barrier options.
 For the pricing of standard barrier options, one can completely avoid calibration problems with discontinuous payoffs, since the barrier is a known pay-off feature, and other model parameters such a $\mu$ and $\sigma$ are model parameters of the underlying and can thus be calibrated through e.g. European options.
-However, for Coco-Bonds (with the Spiegeleer-model \cite{spiegeleer}), the barrier $B$ is a model parameter that can only be determined by calibrating the Coco-Bond itself.
+However, for Coco-Bonds, using the Spiegeleer-Schoutens-model \cite{spiegeleer}, the barrier $B$ is a model parameter that can only be determined by calibrating the Coco-Bond itself.
 Thus, Coco-Bonds require stable calibration methods for discontinuous payoffs.